colindembovsky/colindembovsky.github.io/_posts/2026/2026-02-12-transform-sdlc-with-agentic-workflows.markdown

 Copilot Coding Agent (CCA) got to work and created the necessary files to set up the framework in my repo and submitted a PR with the changes.
 I merged that PR, and then I was ready to create my first workflow.

-I also added two secrets ([tokens](https://github.github.com/gh-aw/reference/tokens/)) to the repo since these are required for the workflows I had in mind: one for Copilot inference (`GH_COPILOT_TOKEN`) and one for assigning Copilot to issues and PRs `GH_AW_AGENT_TOKEN`.
-The [tokens docs page](https://github.github.com/gh-aw/reference/tokens/) has detailed instructions on how to create these tokens and what permissions they need.
+I also added two secrets (tokens) to the repo since these are required for the workflows I had in mind: one for Copilot inference (`GH_COPILOT_TOKEN`) and one for assigning Copilot to issues and PRs `GH_AW_AGENT_TOKEN`.
+The [auth page](https://github.github.com/gh-aw/reference/auth/) has detailed instructions on how to create these tokens and what permissions they need.

 Now I was ready to create a workflow.
 I went back to the "Agents" tab, ensured that I was using the `agentic-workflows` custom agent and typed in this prompt: